 I used to hate cream cheese frosting.
 I wasted a lot of time with that hatred.
 Especially now that I know the joys of chai cream cheese frosting.

 Of course, standard carrot cake is delicious, but I now know I would prefer to have it in scone form.
 You can't really excuse carrot cake for breakfast, can you??

 And really, any time of year, considering carrots are readily available year-round.

-But they’re extra appropriate for springtime and Easter brunch.
+Carrot cake scones are extra appropriate for springtime and Easter brunch.
 I might even say they make the perfect side to that Easter ham.
 Or just your morning coffee while you wait for the Easter bunny.

 Happy spring y'all!!
 I hope the weather is starting to warm up where you are.